linkedin/opticss/packages/opticss/README.md

 The following CSS features are currently supported:

 * `caseInsensitiveSelectors` - In older versions of CSS, id and class selectors were case insensitive.
 This continues to be true for pages that end up in "quirks mode".
-Setting this value to `true`, forces opticss to assume that those identifiers are case insensitve.
+Setting this value to `true`, forces OptiCSS to assume that those identifiers are case insensitve.
 This forces the ident generator to use only lower case letters for identifiers which is not as compressible.

 #### More About Configuration